-Many job boards will track some of this data for you, but it’s still worth it to catalogue this information by job and by job board.
-A job board providing you with a high volume of applicants can be great, but not if these applicants are underqualified or semi-qualified.
+Many of the best job boards will track some of this data for you, but it’s still worth it to catalog this information by job and by specific job board.
+A job board providing you with a high volume of applicants can be great, but not if all the applicants are under-qualified or semi-qualified.
 The best job board for you is the one that brings you the best ratio of applicants to interview-worthy candidates.
 Once you know which job boards are most (and least) successful, you can emphasize and de-emphasize sources based on your budget and source quality.

 As far as quality goes, the most telling metric is Interviews per Source.
 You only interview applicants who are worth your time to interview, and comparing the ratio of “Applicants Per-Board,” to “Interviews Per-Board,” will show you which candidate sources are best at bringing you the people who are worth your time.